Skip to main content

 Wisconsin uses the 51% rule of modified comparative negligence for lawsuits for injuries from property damage, personal injuries, or wrongful death.

 Wisconsin is unique in that it compares the negligence of each defendant separately.
-All of the defendants that are found to be more negligent than the injured party are held jointly and severally liable for the damages.
+Defendants found to be more negligent than the injured party are held jointly and severally liable for the damages.

 Applicable Law: Wis.
 Stat. § 895.045